 Breast implants are medical devices that are considered to have a high health risk.
-In addition to the risks associated with breast surgery (phlebitis, hematomas, embolisms, inflammation, and infections), there are also complications associated with the implants, such as lymphomas which are usually associated with the rejection or rupture of the prosthetic material.
+In addition to the risks associated with breast surgery (phlebitis, hematomas, embolisms, inflammation, and infections), there are also complications associated with the implants, such as lymphomas, which are usually associated with the rejection or rupture of the prosthetic material.

 Most breast implants consist of a synthetic silicone elastomer containing a filler (silicone gel, saline, or hydrogel).
 The outer surface may be smooth or textured (macro and micro).
 They are used for breast reconstruction (breast cancer) or cosmetic purposes (breast augmentation).